iamsthita/Scania/README.md

   - `server.js`

 ## 4. Create a “CI/CD Pipeline”:
-   Used GitHub Actions to build and push it to Docker Hub.
+   Used GitHub Actions to build the docker image and push it to Docker Hub.

 ## Deploy the Container:
 Used Azure DevOps pipeline to build and push it to Azure Container Registry and deploy it to Kubernetes cluster.